 Crypto scalpers need very detailed and very fast charting programs to be able to make accurate decisions in a split second as the crypto market moves very fast.
 The most useful graphs for a crypto scalper are:

 Why use these graphs?

-When you are reading the crypto market as a scalper it’s essential that you get as many details as possible about the current market behavior to be able to make split-second decisions whether to buy, sell, short, or close a position.
-Both the candlestick graph and the bar graph provides the most details in terms of price movement.
+When you are reading the crypto market as a scalper it’s essential that you get as many details as possible about the current market behavior to be able to make split-second decisions about whether to buy, sell, short, or close a position.
+Both the candlestick graph and the bar graph provide the most details in terms of price movement.